-- Internet: You may vote by internet by visiting the applicable voting website and following the on-screen instructions. - Telephone: You may vote by telephone by calling 1-800-proxies in the United States and +1 (718) 921-8500 in foreign countries. - Mail: If you received printed materials and would like to vote by mail, you may vote by mail by completing and signing your proxy card and returning it in the enclosed, prepaid and addressed envelope. - In Person (Virtually) at the Annual Meeting: If you are a "stockholder of record," you may participate in and vote your shares in person at the virtual meeting by visiting https://web.lumiagm.com/219091430; passcode: brightspire2023 (unique 11-digit control number required).
+- Internet: You may vote by internet by visiting the applicable voting website and following the on-screen instructions. - Mail: If you received printed materials and would like to vote by mail, you may vote by mail by completing and signing your proxy card and returning it in the enclosed, prepaid and addressed envelope. - In Person (Virtually) at the Annual Meeting: If you are a "stockholder of record," you may participate in and vote your shares in person at the virtual meeting by visiting https://web.lumiagm.com/219091430; passcode: brightspire2024 (unique 11-digit control number required).
 To vote, you will need your control number included in your proxy materials, on the Proxy Notice, your proxy card, or if you received printed materials, on the instructions that accompanied your proxy materials.
-Please note that even if you plan to virtually attend the 2023 Annual Meeting, we encourage you to submit a proxy in advance to ensure your shares are represented.
-Your voting in person (virtually) at the 2023 Annual Meeting will automatically result in the revocation of any previously submitted proxy.
+Please note that even if you plan to virtually attend the 2024 Annual Meeting, we encourage you to submit a proxy in advance to ensure your shares are represented.
+Your voting in person (virtually) at the 2024 Annual Meeting will automatically result in the revocation of any previously submitted proxy.